DISCLOSURE: This post most likely has affiliate links. If you like reading legal jargon my disclosure policy is here.

 Another upside to having a planner with all of your tasks, holiday plans, and shopping plans marked in it.
 It means you can say no to that mother that wants you to sew every single costume for the Christmas play at school.
 Imagine flashing your busy schedule to her and simply saying “Thanks for thinking of me but I’m completely booked, but good luck finding someone else to do it.”

 I love my bullet journal during the holiday season because not only do I have a pretty spread to look at but I can track absolutely everything with ease.
+But if you like the idea of bullet journaling without all the fancy work involved try the Best Self Planner.

 Your Naughty and Nice List